jeffskinnerbox/.dotfiles/pkg-nvim/nvim/README.md

 The Lua language and NeoVim plugin architecture provide significant opportunity for example configuration to look and behave differently.
-This make cherry picking the best ideas from existing configuration difficult since code snippits don't fit together.
+This make cherry picking the best ideas from existing configuration difficult since code snippets don't fit together.
 I don't think I really ever found what I was looking for but the journey I took gave me the clues I needed to succeed (to a large extent).